jameskimmel/ZFS/The problem with RAIDZ.md

 A larger volblocksize is good mostly sequential workloads and can gain compression efficiency.
 Smaller volblocksize is good for random workloads, has less IO amplification, less fragmentation, but will use more metadata and have worse space efficiency.

+For the following examples, we assume ashift = 12 or 4k, because that is the default for modern drives.
+We look at the different volblocksizes and how they behave on different pools.

 ### volblocksize 8k
 This is the proxmox default size.